Transform Network Architectures for Deep Learning based End-to-End Image/Video Coding in Subsampled Color Spaces: INTRODUCTION

 Among various color formats, YUV 4:2:0 is predominantly adopted as the basic input-output format in many state-of-the-art compression standards, which include the main profiles\footnote{The main profile of a video coding standard defines the most basic set of instructions that needs be implemented to support the standard in both hardware and software.
 In case of HEVC and VVC, their main profiles only support YUV 4:2:0 format and the other formats such as RGB and YUV 4:4:4 are considered as extensions and supported optionally.} of High Efficiency Video Coding (HEVC) \cite{Sullivan:12:hevc} and Versatile Video Coding (VVC) \cite{Bross:20:vvc10}.
 As shown in Fig.~\ref{fig:yuv_formats}, unlike non-subsampled RGB and YUV 4:4:4 formats, YUV 4:2:0 consists of subsampled chroma components (U and V), while the luma component (Y) is not subsampled and retained at the same resolution.
 The main reasons for using YUV 4:2:0 format for image/video coding can be summarized as follows: \begin{itemize} \item \emph{Human Visual System (HVS)}: For HVS, the luma component is much more important than chroma components, since human eye is far less sensitive to color details (captured by the chroma components) than to brightness details (in the luma component) \cite{Winkler:2001:HVS,Pearlman:2011:DigSigComp,Tekalp:2015:DVP}.
 To take advantage of this HVS behavior, U and V components in YUV 4:2:0 are subsampled without degrading the perceptual quality.
 An example YUV decomposition in Fig.~\ref{fig:yuv_decomposition} perceptually demonstrates that Y component carries more salient details than U and V components do. \item \emph{Compression benefit}: In video compression, chroma subsampling in YUV 4:2:0 greatly reduces the total bitrate, because chroma components at a lower resolution are generally coded in fewer bits.
-Based on our experiments with the HEVC standard, coding in YUV 4:2:0 format yields about a 20\% less bitrate on average as compared to coding the same video content in non-subsampled YUV 4:4:4. \item \emph{Complexity reduction}: As compared to YUV 4:4:4 format, supporting YUV 4:2:0 on hardware and software implementations is less complex in terms of memory, number of computations and run-time due to processing chroma components at a resolution that is four times smaller than their original resolution. \end{itemize} However, in the literature, there is very little or no work on DLEC designs for YUV sources.
-Although existing architectures designed for coding RGB data \cite{Balle:2017:ICLR:ImageComp, Balle:2018:ICLR:ScaleHyper,MinnenBT:2018:NeurIPS:MSHyper, chen2019neural,Minnen:2020:ICIP:Charm, Cheng_2020_CVPR} (such as the one shown in Fig.~\ref{fig:google_transfrom_network}) can be employed to support non-subsampled YUV 4:4:4 format by simply retraining network parameters on a YUV 4:4:4 dataset, effective solutions for chroma subsampled formats, such as YUV 4:2:0, are non-trivial and require new neural network architectures.
+Based on our experiments with the HEVC standard, coding in YUV 4:2:0 format yields about a 20\% less bitrate on average as compared to coding the same video content in non-subsampled YUV 4:4:4. \item \emph{Complexity reduction}: As compared to YUV 4:4:4 format, supporting YUV 4:2:0 on hardware and software implementations is less complex in terms of memory, number of computations and run-time due to processing chroma components at a resolution that is four times smaller than their original resolution. \end{itemize} However, in the literature, there is very little or no work on DLEC designs specialized for YUV sources.
+Although existing architectures designed for coding RGB data \cite{Balle:2017:ICLR:ImageComp, Balle:2018:ICLR:ScaleHyper,MinnenBT:2018:NeurIPS:MSHyper, chen2019neural,Minnen:2020:ICIP:Charm, Cheng_2020_CVPR} (such as the one shown in Fig.~\ref{fig:google_transfrom_network}) can be employed to support non-subsampled YUV 4:4:4 format by simply retraining network parameters on a YUV 4:4:4 dataset, effective solutions for chroma subsampled formats, such as YUV 4:2:0, are non-trivial and require new neural network architectures. {Moreover, the work in \cite{Ma:2020:E2E_wavelet} introduces a lifting-oriented wavelet scheme using neural networks for prediction and update steps \cite{Sweldens:1996:Liftingscheme}, where the network parameters are trained on luma data, and the trained transformation is applied for coding each color component separately.
+While the authors of \cite{Ma:2020:E2E_wavelet} do not consider joint coding of YUV data, in this paper we focus on transformation network designs specialized for joint coding of subsampled YUV data.}